 - Preparing the documents necessary to file with the court including the application to open the estate and all applicable inventory and accountings.

 - Review the Will and advise as to its meaning and contents, submit the Will for Probate

 - Handling creditors: including notices to them, required publications and negotiation of debt

 - Managing Assets – locating and collecting assets and advising as to their proper distribution

 - Coordination with CPAs, Financial Planners, and other advisors with regard to estate administration matters.

 - Advise heirs and other individuals of their rights under state law.

 A common misconception about Estate Planning is that it only takes effect after passing.
 Trusts are a valuable tool that can add necessary protection and privacy to matters most important to you during your life and at death.
 Trusts allow for flexible planning because they can be structured to specify exactly when and how assets pass to beneficiaries and what events (including, but not limited to death, incapacity, reaching a specified age, marriage, birth, etc.) may trigger it into action.
 Therefore, a Trust makes it possible to plan for your own care as well as the care of your children, individuals with special needs, and pets.

 Furthermore, a Trust provides increased privacy because it does not have to be filed as public record with the Court.
 Ultimately this may save you time and money.
-The current tax rate for Estates can be as high as 40%.
 Depending on your assets and how they are titled, trusts can serve as a protective shield to maximize tax exemptions and significantly reduce tax liability.

 Only a licensed attorney can establish a Trust.
 There are dozens of different types of trust that may be suitable for you based on your specific need and taxable considerations.
 I will work with you to evaluate those specific needs and advise you whether a Trust can meet these needs.